joacand/persfin/README.md

 * Add transactions conisting of multiple entries
 * Revert or remove transactions
 * Display statistics
+* Authentication and persistance through [Firebase](https://firebase.google.com/)

 ## Tech Stack
 - React
 - Next.js

 ## To do
-* Add graphs and other useful statistical tools
+* Add more graphs and other useful statistical tools
-* Make it user-friendly
+* Make it more user friendly
-* Come up with a better application name

 ## Build and Deploy
 Install dependencies: